Eschatologue/CM_wiki/docs/gameplay/dice-rolls.md

     <p style="text-align: center;"> 10 + Ability Modifier + Proficiency Bonus (if proficient) + Other Bonuses (if applicable) </p>

-If the character has :d20-adv:**Advantage** on the check, add 5.
-For :d20-disadv:**Disadvantage**, subtract 5.
+If the character has :d20-adv: **Advantage** on the check, add 5.
+For :d20-disadv: **Disadvantage**, subtract 5.
 The game refers to a passive check total as a score.
 Only one instance would apply.

-For example, if a 1st-level character has a Wisdom of 15 and proficiency in Perception, he or she has a passive Wisdom (Perception) score of 14.
+For example, if a 1st-level character has a Wisdom of 15 and Proficiency in Perception, he or she has a passive Wisdom (Perception) score of 14.

 The rules on hiding in the "Dexterity" also rely on passive checks.